 The intermediation had a toll, however: each layer, demanding profit margin, added markup to the final price.
 The last step – the retailers – often kept the highest margin, reflecting the challenge of actually selling goods to end-customers.

-This raised understandable attempts to cut the middlemen with innovative marketing (e.g., mail catalogues).
+This raised understandable attempts to cut the middleman with innovative marketing (e.g., mail catalogues).
 While these attempts impacted some industries, they did not change the traditional middlemen-based commerce world.

 The changes brought by the WWW